-The increase in patient services revenue was primarily due to a 29.5% 16.2% increase in FFS revenue as a result of a practice acquisitions acquisition and an overall increase in clinic count as well as a 6.6% 3.3% increase in capitation revenue due to capitation contracts.
+The increase in patient services revenue was primarily due to a 16.2% 2.4% increase in FFS revenue as a result of a practice acquisition acquisitions and an overall increase in clinic count as well as a 3.3% 1.5% increase in capitation revenue.

-The increase in patient services revenue was primarily due to a 33.8% 27.2% increase in FFS revenue as a result of a practice acquisitions acquisition and an overall increase in clinic count as well as a 5.4% 4.6% increase in capitation revenue due to capitation contracts.
+The increase in patient services revenue was primarily due to a 27.2% increase in FFS revenue as a result new capitation contracts entered into during the first quarter of a practice acquisition and an overall increase in clinic count as well as a 4.6% increase in capitation revenue.